 Risk Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?

-Policy Н L The Licensing Committee will Principal

-will not make a recommendation for Licensing Officer

-be policy to go out for consultation

-adopted and make any recommendation

-by 14 after consultation prior to the

-January revised policy being referred to

-2016 full Council for adoption.
+Policy will not be adopted by 14 January 2016 Н L The Licensing Committee will make a recommendation for policy to go out for consultation and make any recommendation after consultation prior to the revised policy being referred to full Council for adoption.
+Principal Licensing Officer

-\ Taking account of proposed mitigation measures
+Taking account of proposed mitigation measures